athul4nm/elFaro/README.md

 ## My Contribution
 - Assisted in integrating Google Cloud Vision API for image-based issue detection
-- Contributed to processing and handling image inputs for analysis
+- Contributed to handling and processing image inputs for analysis
-- Supported testing and validation of system outputs
+- Participated in testing and validating system outputs

 ## 📝 License